 The perks of using one as a traveler include accessing region-restricted websites, minimizing your risk of being hacked while using public WiFi, and preventing your bank accounts and email from being frozen.

-Reasons to Use a VPN for Travel in 2020
+Reasons to Use a VPN for Travel

 Reason #1: Don’t Get Hacked